artem-yaremchuk/artem-yaremchuk/README.md

 # Hello, I'm Artem Yaremchuk! 👋

 Welcome to my GitHub profile!
-I'm a Junior Full Stack Developer with a background in biotechnology, bringing a unique perspective and strong domain expertise in healthcare, fitness, and rehabilitation.
-I'm passionate about contributing my skills to meaningful healthcare projects, developing solutions that are not only technologically advanced but also deeply rooted in real-world health.
-Also open to opportunities in other industries where technology makes a real impact.
+I'm a Full Stack Developer with a strong background in biotechnology and domain expertise in healthcare, fitness, and rehabilitation.
+Passionate about building impactful, real-world tech solutions and open to meaningful opportunities across industries.

-## 👨‍💻 About Me

-Inspired by a passion for merging technology and healthcare, my journey is fueled by a desire to create innovative solutions that improve health outcomes and enhance quality of life.

 ## 🚀 Technologies and Skills